developing-today/chip/docs/design.md

     op/asm source file (consider ext .clox, not final) some sort of op code repl?
     some sort of asm repl?
+     chip 64, 6502, core wars all versions get lang built compile on all of these plus native, then add/replace IR inkject llvm somewhere
   flags:
     cycles (optional N cycles to run then pause) verbose (println eery op)